bazurto/bgp/README.md

 bgp export -name alice -email alice@example.com -private -out /tmp/alice_priv.pem

 # Delete a key
-# You can delete a key by Key ID, by filename/path, or by owner (name+email).
-# The command will prompt for confirmation unless you pass `-yes`.
 bgp delete -id <KEYID>
-bgp delete -name alice -email alice@example.com -private bgp delete -key alice_alice@example.com_20250920_private.pem
+bgp delete -name alice -email alice@example.com -private

-# Encrypt / Decrypt
+# Encrypt, Sign, or Both
-bgp encrypt -to alice -message "Hello" -from bob@example.com bgp decrypt < encrypted_message.json
+bgp encrypt -to alice -message "Hello" -from bob@example.com     # Sign and encrypt bgp encrypt -to alice -message "Secret data"                    # Encrypt only bgp encrypt -from bob@example.com -message "Signed message"     # Sign only

+# Decrypt or verify
+bgp decrypt < encrypted_message.json    # Decrypt an encrypted message
+bgp decrypt < signed_message.json       # Verify a signed message
 ```

+### Encryption and Signing Modes

+BGP supports three different operation modes:

+1. **Encrypt + Sign** (`-to` and `-from`): Encrypts the message for the recipient and signs it with the sender's private key
+2. **Encrypt Only** (`-to` only): Encrypts the message for the recipient without signing
+3. **Sign Only** (`-from` only): Signs the message with the sender's private key without encryption

+The `decrypt` command automatically detects the message type and performs the appropriate operation (decrypt, verify signature, or both).

 ### Notes on Key IDs